kayceesrk/kayceesrk.github.io/_posts/2026-05-08-capsules-in-oxcaml.md

 and [linearity]({% post_url 2025-06-04-linearity_and_uniqueness %}).
 The
 goal of this post is to read the gensym-with-capsule program through those four lenses and see where each one is doing real work.

+The cells below run in the same in-browser OxCaml toplevel as the previous post.
+We use `Capsule_expert` (the lower-level brand-based API) and `Capsule_blocking_sync.Mutex` (a blocking mutex that doesn't pull in the `Await` fiber library), since those are what the in-browser bundle ships.
+The curated `Capsule.{Data, Isolated, Guard, Shared, Mutex}` namespace from the `capsule` opam library has the same shape; the mechanics we exercise here are identical.

 ## Why atomics aren't enough